mathigon/textbooks/euclidean-geometry/content.md

 ::: column.grow
 A [__point__](gloss:point) is a specific location in space.
-Points describe a position, but have no _size_ in itself.
+Points describe a position, but have no _size_ or _shape_ themselves.
 They are labelled using capital letters.

 {.r} In Mathigon, [large, solid dots](target:move) indicate interactive points you can move around, while [smaller, outlined dots](target:no-move) indicate